ubolonton/emacs-module-rs/guide/src/functions.md

 # Writing Functions

 You can use the attribute macro `#[defun]` to export Rust functions to the Lisp runtime, so that Lisp code can call them.
-The exporting process happens when the module is loaded, even if the definitions are inside another function that is never called, or inside a private module.
+The exporting process happens when the module is loaded, even if the definitions are inside another function that is never called, or inside a private `mod`.

 ## Input Parameters